 - We aim to integrate scholars from all corners of the globe

 The Standing Group aims to be represented at ECPR events (Joint Sessions of Workshops, General Conferences, and Graduate Conferences) and organise panels there whenever possible.

 Since 2000, the Standing Group has published a periodic electronic newsletter, e-Extreme, which contains news from the profession, conference and workshop reviews, an extensive book review section, and which alerts scholars to recent publications.
-Its managing editors are Fred Paxton (European University Institute & University of Milan) and Patricia Rodi (University of Edinburgh).
+Its managing editors are Fred Paxton (University of Milan) and Patricia Rodi (University of Edinburgh).

 Since 2018, the Standing Group has sponsored the biannual Summer School on Concepts and Methods for Research on Far-Right Politics.
-The Summer School is organised and convened by Pietro Castelli Gattinara (Sciences Po & Université Libre de Bruxelles) and Andrea L. P. Pirro (Scuola Normale Superiore).
+The Summer School is organised and convened by Pietro Castelli Gattinara (Sciences Po & Université Libre de Bruxelles) and Andrea L. P. Pirro (University of Bologna).

-Caterina Froio (Sciences Po), Andrea L. P. Pirro (Scuola Normale Superiore), and Stijn van Kessel (Queen Mary University of London) edit the Routledge Book Series in Extremism and Democracy, in which members and non-members can publish research monographs and edited volumes that deal with questions of extremism and democracy.
+Caterina Froio (Sciences Po), Andrea L. P. Pirro (University of Bologna), and Stijn van Kessel (Queen Mary University of London) edit the Routledge Book Series in Extremism and Democracy, in which members and non-members can publish research monographs and edited volumes that deal with questions of extremism and democracy.